What this policy needs to do

 - Your safeguarding procedures (which should be in line with government guidance)

-- Local multi-agency working arrangements (e.g. referring to procedures set by the 3 local safeguarding partners)
+- Local multi-agency safeguarding arrangements (e.g. referring to procedures set by the 3 local safeguarding partners)